jpgacrama/recruitment-platform/UseCases/StoreCandidateRequirements.rst

 Notes and Issues:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    See the list of Requirements :ref:`here<UserCanStoreCandidatesRequirements>`
+    See the list of Requirements :ref:`here<UserCanStorePreOnboardingRequirements>`

 References to High-Level Requirements:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    - :ref:`UserCanStoreCandidatesRequirements`
+    - :ref:`UserCanStorePreOnboardingRequirements`
     - :ref:`UserProfileShowsRequirementsAlreadySubmitted`